Rudrakshbhardwaj01/MNSIT-From-Scratch/README.md

 # MNSIT-From-Scratch

-This repository implements the MNIST digit classification task **from scratch** using Python.
-The goal is to help learners understand the basics of machine learning and neural networks by building a simple classifier without relying on high-level deep learning libraries like TensorFlow, PyTorch, or Keras.
-The core logic is implemented manually, with the help of NumPy for numerical operations.
+This repository implements the MNIST digit classification task **from scratch** using Python and NumPy.
+The aim is to offer an educational, step-by-step approach to understanding neural networks by manually building, training, and evaluating a simple classification model—without relying on frameworks like TensorFlow or PyTorch.

 ---